elenderg/PAL-1000/instruções de compilação.md

 `Convert the routine's monikettes to the routine's moniker.`

-`If the routine's moniker is in the routine index, abort with "_I already know how to '_" then the routine's moniker then "_'._" and the routine's locus; exit.`
+`If the routine's moniker is in the routine index, abort with "I already know how to '_" then the routine's moniker then "_'._" and the routine's locus; exit.`

 `Index the routine given the routine's monikettes and the routine index.`